-Case Arena - Frankfort High School Hot Dogs
+Case Arena - Frankfort Hot Dogs

 Opened in November of 1963, the arena was built to attract the regional tournament back to town after a neighboring high school built a larger arena a few years earlier.
 Frankfort built a luxurious gymnasium that would rival no other in the state.
-It was named in honor of Everett Case who coached the men’s basketball team for 17-seasons between 1922-1942 compiling a record of 385-99-1.
+It was named in honor of Everett Case who coached the men’s basketball team for 17 seasons between 1922-1942 compiling a record of 385-99-1.

 Case won 14 Regional Tournaments and four state championships (1925, 1929, 1936, and 1939).
-The legendary coach put Frankfort on the national map with innovations to the game that include the 10-second rule, cutting down of nets after tournament wins, playing of music before games, inviting the pep band to play at games, placing numbers on players jerseys, and introducing the time clock.
+The legendary coach put Frankfort on the national map with innovations to the game that included the 10-second rule, cutting down of nets after tournament wins, playing of music before games, inviting the pep band to play at games, placing numbers on players' jerseys, and introducing the time clock.

 Case would leave Frankfort in 1942 and coached North Carolina State for the next 18 seasons.
-He would bring his fevered passion of basketball from Indiana and inject into North Carolina by leading the Wolfpack to 10 conference championships and one Final Four appearance in 1950.
+He would bring his fevered passion for basketball from Indiana and inject it into North Carolina by leading the Wolfpack to 10 conference championships and one Final Four appearance in 1950.
 Case also become a legend in North Carolina and is regarded as the Father of the ACC.

 Food & Beverage 3